Hardware keys/ Smart cards

 pin-entry

-The pin-entry is used by gpg-agent to get a passphrase or PIN from the user.
+The pin-entry service is used by gpg-agent to ask for a passphrase or PIN from the user.

 This construction is brittle, as scdaemon expects exclusive control of the hardware.
-With pcscd in the middle, this exclusiveness is not given and any intervening access endangers scdaemons expectations of the state of a connection.
+With pcscd in the middle, this exclusivity is not given, and any intervening access endangers scdaemons expectations of the state of a connection.

 You can disable pcscd and let scdaemon talk directly to the hardware, but then you might lose access to additional capabilities the hardware might offer (like two-factor authentication).